SumanRajSharma/sumanrajsharma/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Machine Learning model for Sentiment Analaysis on YouTube video comments
+- 🔭 I’m currently working on Docker-Driven Data Pipelines
-- 🌱 I’m currently learning TensorFlow
+- 🌱 I’m currently learning Terraform and BigQuery
 - 👯 I’m looking to collaborate on several Data Science projects
 - 📫 How to reach me: via social media handles